Ravi-Rsankar/quick-nates/quick-notes-python.md

 A particular item can be removed from a set using the methods `discard()` and `remove()`.

 The only difference between the two is that the `discard()` function leaves a set unchanged if the element is not present in the set.
 On the other hand, the `remove()` function will raise an error in such a condition (if element is not present in the set).

+#### Frozen Set

+In Python, frozenset is same as set except its elements are immutable.
+This function takes input as any iterable object and converts them into immutable object.
+The order of element is not guaranteed to be preserved.

+Since frozenset object are immutable they are mainly used as key in dictionary or elements of other sets

 ### Ordered and Unordered collection